stephan-smets/react-example/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+to run a react application you need to install [node.js](https://nodejs.org/en/).

 ## Available Scripts
 first install all the required dependencies
 ### `yarn install`